Last updated on September 3rd, 2019 at 03:48 am

 If you’re looking for a cheap place to crash, there are dorm rooms in Lisbon that only go for €16 or less.
 Another inexpensive lodging option is AirBnB, where you can get rooms for €15 to €22.
 Click here to get a $30 USD discount on your first booking when you sign up on AirBnB!
 Those who want to treat themselves can always book luxury hotel rooms starting at around €200 per night.

+CLICK HERE TO BOOK WITH AGODA!
+For more related posts read our things to know before visiting Portugal, our road trip to Algarve and how to get to Albufeira from Lisbon.
 Love our content?
 Share this post so it can reach more people who need to know about Lisbon!
+Happy travels!